Effect-TS/effect/.changeset/tender-foxes-walk.md

 #### Scoped `HttpClientResponse` helpers removed

-The `HttpClientResponse` helpers that also eliminated the `Scope` have been removed.
+The `HttpClientResponse` helpers that also supplied the `Scope` have been removed.

 Instead, you can use the `HttpClientResponse` methods directly, and explicitly add a `Effect.scoped` to the pipeline.